muaz742/obsidian-accointing-viewer/README.md

 ## Installation

+You can follow any of the 3 options below to install the plugin.

+### Option 1

+**If you have Obsidian installed on your device:**
+_⚠️ Important: This way is not ready, will be soon..._

+ - Follow the Obsidian URL to install the plugin: [obsidian://show-plugin?id=account-viewer](obsidian://show-plugin?id=account-viewer)

+### Option 2

 **Install inside Plugins on Obsidian:**
 _⚠️ Important: This way is not ready, will be soon..._
 1. **Open Settings.**